mapbender/mapbender-documentation/en/customization/yaml.rst

         database2_password: postgres

-Now you can refer to the database **search_db** in the elements SearchRouter and Digitizer.
+Now, you can refer to the database **search_db** in the elements SearchRouter and Digitizer.

-More Information:
+More information:

 Symfony documentation <http://symfony.com/doc/current/best_practices/configuration.html>`_)

 Mapbender uses Doctrine.
 Doctrine is a collection of PHP libaries (`Doctrine project <http://www.doctrine-project.org/>`_).

 Disclaimer